-This tutorial on how to preserve a puzzles uses a simple glue-type formula (Mod Podge) to stick the puzzle pieces together permanently.
+This tutorial on how to glue a puzzle uses a simple glue-type formula (Mod Podge) to stick the puzzle pieces together permanently.
 Great to use for hanging/framing a puzzle!

 (Affiliate links used in this post.
 Read more about my link usage here.)